cescgie/Node-Based-App/README.md

-# TypeScript 2 + Express + Node.js
+# TypeScript Based Application

-This is application using TypeScript 2.
+This is application using TypeScript 3.

 ## Install